If you’re looking for tips for cooking from scratch for beginners, you’re in the right place!

 I grew up in the ’90s when packaged foods were at their peak.
 Despite the prevalence of processed foods, my parents always cooked and they taught my sister and me how to cook.

-Of course, some of our meals were based around packaged foods and unhealthy ingredients (cream of mushroom soup pasta, anyone?) but I still learned the basics of how to cook from scratch and that helped me immensely when it came time for me to learn how to cook with healthier ingredients.
+Of course, some of our meals were based around packaged foods and unhealthy ingredients (cream of mushroom soup pasta, anyone?) but I still learned the basics of how to cook from scratch (like this squash soup) and that helped me immensely when it came time for me to learn how to cook with healthier ingredients.

 Cooking From Scratch for Beginners: Why We Do It